 The Organization leases office space from a board member of the Organization under a lease agreement that commenced on July 1, 2016 and is maintained on a month-to-month basis.
-For the years ended December 31, 2019 and 2018, rental expense was \$57,258 and \$55,056, respectively.
+Beginning September 2020, monthly rental expense was reduced by \$3,059.64.
+The savings are presented as in-kind contributions on the accompanying statements of activities and changes in net assets.
+Effective December 31, 2020 both parties agreed to terminate the lease agreement.
+For the year ended December 31, 2020, in-kind contributions were \$12,239.
+For the years ended December 31, 2020 and 2019, rental expense was \$57,258 and \$55,056, respectively and is included in 'Occupancy' on the accompany Statements of Functional Expenses.